Prince Harry Reportedly Has Unexpected Views About Having Babies With Meghan Markle As Engaged Rumors Soar

 Losing Princess Diana

-The body language expert noted that the prince has described himself as taking on the role of the “fun uncle” to his brother Prince William’s adorable children Prince George and Princess Charlotte.
+The body language expert noted that the prince has described himself as taking on the role of the “fun uncle” to his brother Prince William’s adorable children, Prince George and Princess Charlotte.
 But even though Harry has publicly shared his affection for his niece and nephew, Judi feels he remains at heart a little boy himself.

 “[Harry] displays strong signs of still being that small boy in need of hugs himself after his own maternal care and support system was snatched away.”